emattia/mlsys-variations-template/conf/README.md

 - Loading and composing the YAML files.
 - Validating the configuration with Pydantic.
 - Providing the validated `Config` object to the rest of the application.

+---

+## 🔄 **Migration from config/ Directory**

+**Note**: The separate `config/` directory has been consolidated into `conf/` for consistency:
+- ✅ `config/prompt_templates.yaml` → `conf/prompts/prompt_templates.yaml`
+- ✅ All configuration now uses consistent Hydra-based management
+- ✅ Single source of truth for all project configuration